Whoops! I goofed.

 Meanwhile, Bain recommended Strength Training and Coordination for a discussion of specificity.
 There is also Motor Learning and Performance: From Principles to Application by Schmidt & Lee.
 I believe Carl McGown recommended that one, and Bain also mentions Schmidt in the podcast.
 Schmidt & Lee also have Motor Control and Learning: A Behavioral Emphasis for which Wulf is a co-author.

 Wulf & Shea reference a couple of papers that feature volleyball-specific research.
 I am trying to get hold of them.
 When I do, I will post a follow-up.
+Something definitely worth watching, however, is the Conversation I had with Harjiv Singh on the topic of motor learning.
+In it he shares the academic view, based on his own PhD development, that things should be thought about on a scale rather than in a binary fashion.

 6 Steps to Better Practices - Free Guide